TrendingTechnology/vue-tiny-store/README.md

 })
 ```

-Finally, just manage global state in your components, without importing in each file of store
+Finally, just manage global state in your components, without importing in each file of store.
+It's clean!

 ```javascript
 <template>